 You’ve just discovered your wife’s infidelity and that left you with this huge question ‘my wife cheated on me now what?’
 You feel devastated, betrayed, and confused.
 You don’t know what should be the next step to take that’ll put at least a band-aid on your bleeding heart.
 There are a lot of questions on your mind and you’re wondering if your marriage is over.
 I am here to help.
 Stop spiraling and I’ll take you through your survival plan.

 Infidelity doesn’t have to be the breaking point of your marriage.
 More marriages survive infidelity than you’d imagine.
 It’s hard to see the light at the end of the tunnel right after the earth-shattering discovery but, this won’t last forever.
 While it’ll feel like walking on fire, it’s not the end of the world.
 Chances are your spouse didn’t stop loving you but made a terrible blunder.

-I’ll provide you here a step by step guide to coping with this trauma so that you can come out stronger on the other side.
-Let’s start, shall we?
+I’ll provide you here a step-by-step guide to coping with this trauma so that you can come out stronger on the other side.